Pedal Enclosure Size Chart & Comparison

 Compare guitar pedal enclosure sizes visually.
-Select up to four enclosures to see them drawn to scale with internal dimensions and usable area.
-All dimensions are the top-face body measurements, not including the lid or flange overhang.
+Select up to four enclosures to see them drawn to scale with internal dimensions and usable area — or enter a PCB size to check which enclosures fit.

 How to Choose a Pedal Enclosure Size

 The enclosure is one of the first decisions in a DIY pedal build.
 It needs to be large enough to hold your PCB, pots, jacks, and wiring — but small enough to fit on a pedalboard.
-The right choice depends on three things: the PCB footprint, the number of external controls (knobs, switches, jacks), and the internal depth needed for tall components or top-mounted jacks.
+Four steps:

 | Enclosure | External (mm) | Usable area (mm) | Typical use |